alvarolop/datagrid-client/client-spring-queries/README.md

 RemoteCacheManager cacheManager = new RemoteCacheManager(configuration);
 ```

-Second, we have to instruct the ProtoStream library on how to marshall your message types.
+**Second**, instruct the ProtoStream library on how to marshall your message types.
 We do so using annotations in the Team class:

 ```java
 @ProtoDoc("@Indexed")